callawaycloud/Salesforce-Environment-Vars/README.md

 ### Create ENV VARS

 If UI was installed, navigate to `/apex/env_vars` and setup your Environment Variables.
-Otherwise, just manage like any other CustomMetadata.
+Otherwise, just manage like any other Custom Metadata (it will be up to you to ensure the types are correct).

 ### Contributing/Modifying